Storyline 360 Accessibility Conformance Report

 Not Applicable

-Storyline 360 doesn’t use live audio streams.
+Storyline 360 doesn’t support live audio streams, so this criterion isn’t applicable.

 1.3.6 Identify Purpose (Level AAA 2.1 and 2.2)